oomlout/oomlout_oomp_builder/parts/hardware_bearing_62000_series_62208_size_40_mm_id_80_mm_od_23_mm_depth/readme.md

-# Hardware Bearing 62000 Series 62208 Size 40 mm Id 80 mm Od 23 mm Depth
+# Hardware Bearing 62000 Series 62208 Size 40 mm ID 80 mm OD 23 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base